-- First, the dog will ingest a host that is harboring tapeworm eggs, most often an adult flea.
+- Unlike many other parasites that dogs get from exposure to an infected dog’s feces, dogs only become infected with tapeworms by ingesting a host that is harboring tapeworm eggs (most often an adult flea).
 There are a few ways a dog might ingest a flea, such as self-grooming, or grooming a canine or feline housemate.
-Other animals that are potential transmitters of eggs include birds, rabbits, or rodents, which even a well-fed dog might scavenge for.
+Other animals that can potentially transmit flea eggs include birds, rabbits, or rodents, which even a well-fed dog might eat.

 - Once digested, the tapeworm eggs settle into your dog’s small intestine.
-There it will develop into an adult.
+There, the tapeworm will develop into an adult.

 - The adult tapeworm is made up of lots of small segments, each about the size of a grain of rice, called proglottids.
 Adult tapeworms usually measure anywhere from four to 28 inches in length.

 - As the tapeworm matures inside the dog’s gut, these segments break off and end up in the dog’s stool.
 Since these segments contain tapeworm eggs, the cycle will begin again, with a new host and most likely a new recipient.

 How to Tell if Your Dog Has Tapeworms

 The Centers for Disease Control and Prevention (CDC) says the proglottid segments can sometimes be seen crawling near the anus or on the surface of fresh waste.
 These eggs are released into the environment when the proglottid dries out.
 The dried proglottids can sometimes be seen stuck to your dog’s fur.